 During the fieldwork day, students will:

-- Visit an Environmental Education Centre to learn about sustainable transport
+- Visit Barangaroo to learn about transport options when planning a new precinct

-- Work in teams to design an effective and sustainable transport system for a new inner city precinct.
+- Work in teams to design an effective and sustainable transport system for The White Bay Power Station site.

 Students will then work back at school in teams to complete their transport system designs (which may include making a model of one aspect of their design, an information brochure and/or timetable).